axpower33/times/readme.txt

 For the correct work of crystal report its needed the crystal report viewer 2016 sp09 patch 21 with serial key.
 The viewer you can download from the official site of production.
+And last, download the latest vcdlls2 to bin\debug of WinForms apps to correct of work the Crystal report.